kiba/Writings/for_science/chp7_back_home.md

 "God, must be the garbage I forgot to take out!"
 I said.

-"if I may, I could take out the trash," Delta Three Zero, the name of the functioning Cylon, said.
+"if I may, I could take out the trash," Delta Zero Three One, the name of the functioning Cylon, said.

 "No, don't.
 I don't want the world to know of your existence.
 Come into the living room."